PrincetonUniversity/advanced-command-line/05_find/README.md

 single line.

-If you have more complex operations, such a multiple commands or piping for xargs, consider wrapping everything in a separate script to invoke with xargs or script a for loop.
+If you have more complex operations, such a multiple commands or piping for xargs, consider wrapping everything in a separate shell script to invoke with xargs or with a for loop.